12 reasons why you need an alternative CMS to WordPress

 Another feature that WordPress is missing are content type definitions.
 There are basically two content types—page and post—and you can’t define or tailor your own content types without plugins or coding.

-So, in order to summarise the lack of flexibility in WordPress: To get enough functionality, which you typically find in enterprise CMSs, you need plugins.
-Visual page building was restricted to external plugins like Cornerstone until very recently, and search engine optimisation must be performed by external plugins like Yoast SEO.
+In order to summarize the lack of flexibility in WordPress: To get enough functionality, which you typically find in enterprise CMSs, you most likely need plugins.

 How it should be done: How to use Enonic XP for effective content management »